 In accordance with the decision issued by the Council of Ministers, the new tariffs for the electricity and water sectors have been endorsed.
 The Authority issued its regulations.
-The new approved tariff for electricity and water includes the following categories: the Residential Tariff, which includes the citizen’s account tariff, the resident’s account tariff and additional accounts, while the Non-Residential Tariff includes Large Customers, the Non-Residential Category, and Agricultural and Fisheries Activities, for which the Cost-Reflective Tariff (CRT) is applied.
+The new approved electricity tariffs have been endorsed and include the following categories:

 Electricity Permitted Tariffs